 - Nobody likes going through costly court processes.

-What occurs during Mediation?
+What Occurs During Mediation?

 - Finding Solutions: The mediator ensures that both parties develop options to resolve the problem.

 - Truthful: Explain what you truly desire and what your limits are.
+Admit where you possibly got things wrong.

 - Respectful: Understand the position of the other party even when you disagree with it.